co-dev0909/ocr-recaptcha/README.md

 # 🔐 OCR ReCaptcha Solver (MB Bank CAPTCHA)

-This project is an end-to-end OCR system designed to recognize CAPTCHA images—specifically from MB Bank (Vietnam).
+This project is an end-to-end OCR system designed to recognize CAPTCHA images—specifically from some Banks.
 It includes tools to **scrape**, **train**, and **serve** a model that can decode distorted characters from CAPTCHA images using deep learning.

 ---